igormcsouza/movie-review-plus-frontend/README.md

 This project was born on a small Smart-Movie-Review, which used Flask on the process, I decided then give an improvement on the project with my knoledge on VueJs and then this tool was born!

+If you want to help!
+Please, create a branch and start to work!

 ## Project setup
 ```
 npm install